|Saints Mary and Elizabeth Medical Center|

 Time and Tenure Commitment

-We ask that all volunteers commit to a minimum of 50 hours of service, or four hours of service each week for at least three months.
+We ask that all volunteers commit to a minimum of four hours of service each week for at least six months.
 We offer Summer volunteer opportunities to students.

 If accepted as a SMEMC Volunteer, you will be asked to: